Mapaor/typst-online-vite/README.md

 # Typst Online Editor

 A lightweight web-based Typst editor that compiles documents directly in your browser using WebAssembly.
-No servers, no data collection, just pure client-side compilation.
+No servers, everything client-side.

 ## Tech used